core-wg/senml-spec/draft-jennings-core-senml-02.md

 with several optional attributes described below and a mandatory array of one or more entries.

-Base Name
+Base Name:
 : This is a string that is prepended to the names found in the entries.
   This attribute is optional.

-Base Time
+Base Time:
 : A base time that is added to the time found in an entry.
 This attribute is optional.

-Base Units
+Base Units:
 : A base unit that is assumed for all entries, unless otherwise indicated.
   This attribute is optional.

-Version
+Version:
 : Version number of media type format.
 This attribute is optional positive integer and defaults to 1 if not present.